LAUREL (LGBTQIA+ AUTISM RESEARCH COLLECTIVE)

 My name is Leziga (she/her/hers) and I am a sophomore studying Behavior and Health at Boston University.
 As a person of Nigerian descent, I hope being an assistant in this research study will guide me in the process of breaking cultural barriers to better understand the LGBTQIA+ community as well as autistic people.
 I hope to pursue a pediatric career focused on tending to autistic children, so this research could help me build a foundation for my future!

-My name is Liz (she/her/hers) and I’m a postdoctoral fellow at Boston University.
+My name is Liz (she/her/hers) and I’m the Director of Research and Assistant Professor of Occupational Therapy at Lincoln Memorial University.
 I research accessible sexuality education and am interested in improving community participation for autistic LGBTQIA+ adolescents and adults.

 If you’re interested in learning more about our research, please email elizabeth.schmidt@lmunet.edu or call (708)203-1592.